yesfemmes/yesfemmes/_issues/fandom/meditation-in-the-institute-for-llonely-creole-girls.md

 <p style="text-align: center;">Who do I pray to?</p>

+<p>On this occasion we will pray for nine nights.</p>

+<p>That is a novena.</p>
+<p>To grieve and to ask (whoever the fuck you want) to intercede on your behalf.</p>
+<p>The first time I remember a novena was when a beauty queen was in a porno with another beauty and
+some white man that probably, definitely, one or both of them loved.
+You know marriage, #power couple, all that.</p>
+<p>Perhaps I shouldn’t say this out loud, after all her mother prayer 9 days x 9 nights x 9 lifetimes
+to undo the images &mdash;</p>
+<p>What if being the image that gives pleasure is pleasurable?
+I don’t know.
+Not a thing I’ve heard the
+participants talk about, the pleasure of being seen – after all it was a violation but...</p>
+<p>She got watched more, a reality show, a fashion line, a video game, selfie nation.
+More images to replace
+those images.</p>
+<p>You know which ones.</p>
+<p>The ones taken from behind, that wide open...</p>

+<p>Let us pray.</p>
+<p>Not despite of it but because of it.</p>
+<p>Was this the answer to the prayers?It all gets mixed up when the avatar doesn’t talk back.</p>
+<p>I was in school with the beauty queen’s brother at the time.</p>
+<p>And the boys used to pass the pictures around on their phones in class.</p>
+<p>THE BOYS TOUCH THEIR CROTCHES and then they’d look at the brother and say
+hey sweet ass, you like to take it in the ass too?</p>
+<p>The boys’ toilets were covered in moss, the floors covered in water, flooded, an underwater
+chamber.</p>
+<p>We pray to you, Our lady of the moss and fur and wet sweetness, the lick green in betweens.
+The boys school used to call Friday Frigay And all of the boys who could would dress in short pants
+and slap each other’s asses and titter.
+Except his.</p>

+<p>The girls school had slap ass Thursdays.
+It might not have been Thursday</p>

 <p>Those that see the god that rules the color see the color.<br>
 Oh&mdash;fuck Aphrodite!
 Goddesses of Kano, Ogun <br>
 turning Hades, churning underwater heat&mdash;I am reminded<br>